Best Historic Inns In Michigan

 Always fun to hear how inns are named, and this one comes with a sweet story from Nia Green, owner of the Jade Estate Inn.
 “She chose the name Jade Estate Inn because she desired the name to be an expression of exquisite antiquity-meets-contemporary.
 Jade is an ancient gemstone that is still treasured today.
 It is also another name for green, the surname of the owners”

-This Italianate Renaissance icon in Allegan comes with a fascinating history that comes full circle from the original carpenter that built it in 1863 to the talented local builder that recently restored it.
+This Italianate Renaissance icon in Allegan comes with a fascinating history that comes full circle from the original carpenter who built it in 1863 to the talented local builder who recently restored it.

 David Doane Davis moved to Allegan in 1835 and followed his trade of helping build many of the early structures in Allegan, including a log cabin that was his home.
 He prospered and was respected.
 Both he and his wife Hannah were very active in the community and the local First Baptist Church.
 D.D.
 Davis built this beautiful structure for their home in 1863, where they lived the rest of their lives.
 Upon the death of Hannah, she left her estate and home to their beloved First Baptist Church, which became a parsonage and boarding house until it was sold in 1884 to a local banker.
 The home was bought and sold several times and, interestingly enough, all by local bankers, as the home was prestigious and well-known.